What you’re agreeing to:

 More boring, but oh so important info:

-Thighs of Steel reserves the right to change all, or any, arrangements concerning London to Athens event without notice, nor with any obligation whatsoever to refund.
+Thighs of Steel reserves the right to change all, or any, arrangements concerning London to Athens event without notice, if so we will be able to refund you 100% of your payment/s

 Up to 14 days after signing up for the London-Athens ride you can get a full refund.
 After 14 days & up to 30 days before the launch day of the adventure (launch days is 6th July), you can get a 50% refund.
 Less than 30 days before the adventure launch day you're not entitled to a refund.